sitespeedio/sitespeed.io/docs/privacy-policy/index.md

 We believe you can feel safe that we don't collect any data about you, nor have any information to share with companies that wants to capitalize on what you do.

 ## Is the intended use likely to cause individuals to object or complain?
 We don't think any individuals have any complains with this.
-But if you do, please let us know in a [Github issue](https://github.com/sitespeedio/sitespeed.io/issues/new).
+But if you do, please let us know in a [GitHub issue](https://github.com/sitespeedio/sitespeed.io/issues/new).